Jose01000111/Day-3-Setting-Up-Shared-Resources/README.md

   o	Optional: printer is visible if assigned.

+#### Step 5: Ensure NTFS Permissions
+Right-click the file Arlington_Heights_Construction_Plan.docx and select Properties.

+Go to the Security tab.

+Click Edit to modify permissions.

+Add the security group (e.g., HR_Group, ConstructionTeam).

+Remove "Everyone" if listed and set the appropriate permissions (e.g., Read or Modify).

+Click Apply, then OK.

+#### Step 6: Set Folder-Level Sharing Permissions
+Right-click the folder (e.g., C:\Shared\HR) > Properties.

+Go to the Sharing tab and click Advanced Sharing.

+Check Share this folder.

+Set permissions for the specific security group (add it if not already listed).

+#### Step 7: Access the Shared File from a Client
+On a client PC, log in as a member of the security group that has been granted access.

+Open File Explorer.

+Access the shared file using the mapped drive (e.g., H:\Arlington_Heights_Construction_Plan.docx).

+Alternatively, you can use the UNC path: \\fileserver\HR\Arlington_Heights_Construction_Plan.docx

 ### 💻 Tech Stack

 Windows Server (2019+)	File & Print Server, Active Directory host